ljw1004/csharpspec/csharp/variables.md

 *  *v* is not definitely assigned at the beginning of a function member body.
 *  *v* is definitely assigned at the beginning of any unreachable statement.
 *  The definite assignment state of *v* at the beginning of any other statement is determined by checking the definite assignment state of *v* on all control flow transfers that target the beginning of that statement.
 If (and only if) *v* is definitely assigned on all such control flow transfers, then *v* is definitely assigned at the beginning of the statement.
-The set of possible control flow transfers is determined in the same way as for checking statement reachability (§8.1).
+The set of possible control flow transfers is determined in the same way as for checking statement reachability ([End points and reachability](statements.md#end-points-and-reachability)).
 *  The definite assignment state of *v* at the end point of a block, `checked`, `unchecked`, `if`, `while`, `do`, `for`, `foreach`, `lock`, `using`, or `switch` statement is determined by checking the definite assignment state of *v* on all control flow transfers that target the end point of that statement.
 If *v* is definitely assigned on all such control flow transfers, then *v* is definitely assigned at the end point of the statement.
 Otherwise; *v* is not definitely assigned at the end point of the statement.
-The set of possible control flow transfers is determined in the same way as for checking statement reachability (§8.1).
+The set of possible control flow transfers is determined in the same way as for checking statement reachability ([End points and reachability](statements.md#end-points-and-reachability)).

 #### Block statements, checked, and unchecked statements